shaloo/docs.arcana/docs/howto/integrate-app/rainbow.md

 ## What's Next?

 After integrating with the `{{config.extra.arcana.wagmi_sdk_pkg_name}}` package, developers do not need to explicitly call the user onboarding functions of the {{config.extra.arcana.sdk_name}}.
-The `ArcanaConnector` is a wrapper around the `AuthProvider` and once Wagmi `createClient` function is called, the `ArcanaConnector` is plugged in as a Wagmi connector.
+The `ArcanaConnector` is a wrapper around the `AuthProvider` and once Wagmi `createClient` function is called, the `ArcanaConnector` is plugged in as a RainbowKit connector.

-When the Wagmi `connect()` function is called for the configured wallet connectors, it automatically brings up the {{config.extra.arcana.sdk_name}} built-in, plug-and-play Auth UI to allow users to onboard the app.
+When the RainbowKit `connect()` function is called for the configured wallet connectors, it automatically brings up the {{config.extra.arcana.sdk_name}} built-in, plug-and-play Auth UI to allow users to onboard the app.
 Authenticated users can instantly access the {{config.extra.arcana.wallet_name}} to sign blockchain transactions.
 Developers can add code to programmatically and [[index-arcana-wallet|enable Web3 wallet operations]] in the authenticated user's context.

 !!! info "Using `{{config.extra.arcana.wagmi_sdk_pkg_name}}`"